linaro-its/aws2-wrap/README.md

 `aws2-wrap --profile MySSOProfile --exec "terraform plan"`

 `AWS_PROFILE=MySSOProfile aws2-wrap terraform plan`

+If you are having problems with the user of quotes in the command, you may find one of the other methods works better for you.

 ## Generate a temporary profile in the $AWS_CONFIG_FILE and $AWS_SHARED_CREDENTIALS_FILE file